Branches and publishing in Nordcraft

 1. 1

-Enter a comment or description for your update
+Enter a description for your changes

 2. 2

-Publish your branch after entering in a brief comment
+Publish your branch

 3. 3